SuperDARN/DDWG/FAQ.md

     1. Go to <https://www.globus.org/globus-connect-personal> and get the `globusconnectpersonal` software installed on your machine.
 This turns your machine into an endpoint if the `globusconnectpersonal` software is running.
-    1. Let Kevin Krieger know what your globus ID is to be invited to the SuperDARN endpoint (an endpoint is like a server in the context of Globus).
+    1. Let Kevin Krieger know what your globus ID is to be invited to have read-only access the SuperDARN endpoint (an endpoint is like a server in the context of Globus).

 ## How can I see what data is available on the mirrors?
 If you have access to Globus, you can download a listing of all the RAWACF files by navigating to the directory `/config/raw_hashes/`.
 This directory contains symlinks to the `/raw/YYYY/mm/YYYYmm.hashes` files which contain the `sha1sum` output for each file, conveniently located in one place.
+The `YYYYmm.hashes` files are not guaranteed to be sorted in any meaningful way.

 If you want to see the equivalent file listing for DAT files, just navigate to `/config/dat_hashes/`.